nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #####Check if model contains another meeting at same date and time
 `AddMeetingCommand` checks if the model contains another meeting at the same time and date as the given meeting.
 We assume that a user is unable to attend two meetings simultaneously at the same time and date.
-If there is another meeting with conflicting time and date, a `CommandException` is thrown, indicating so.
+If there is another meeting with conflicting time and date, a `CommandException` is thrown.

 #####Check if given module contains given participants
 `AddMeetingCommand` checks if the given participants are members of the given module.
-We assume that all meetings are held between memebers of the same module.
+We assume that all meetings occur between members of the same module.
-If any one of the given participants are not members of the given module, a `CommandException` is thrown, indicating so.
+If any one of the given participants are not members of the given module, a `CommandException` is thrown.

 ####Activity Diagram
-Given below is the activity diagram of how the system behaves when called using the `meeting add` command.
+Given below is the activity diagram of how the logic component behaves when called using the `meeting add` command.
 ![AddMeetingActivityDiagram](images/AddMeetingActivityDiagram.png)

 ### Deleting a Meeting